-In quick fashion, less than 90 days, we were able to close the open audit issue.
-Driven from our assessment exercise, we delivered a list of recommendations to the ITFM team to ensure that specific audit issues were documented, developed, and resolved.
-This exercise resulted in:
+In less than 90 days, we were able to close the open audit issue.
+Driven from our assessment exercise, we delivered a list of recommendations to the ITFM team to ensure that specific audit issues were documented, prioritized and resolved.
+This assessment resulted in:

 - A clear understanding among finance, enterprise portfolio management, and IT of the issues that contributed to the audit failure

 - A documented set of recommendations to resolve the audit issue

 - A documented implementation plan and timeline to resolve weaknesses in the ITFM capability

 Impressed by our ability to quickly resolve the audit, the client embarked upon a year-long journey with Proven IT Finance to design, develop and implement our recommendations to mature their ITFM capabilities.